chinmayhegde/fodl/_posts/2022-01-16-representation03.md

 {:.remark}

-**Proof sketch**{:.label #DepthSeparationProof}
+The proof uses the following high level ideas:

-  High level idea: (a) observe that any ReLU network $g$ simulates a piecewise linear function. (b) prove that the number of pieces in the range of $g$ grows polynomially with width but exponentially in depth.
+  (a) observe that any ReLU network $g$ simulates a piecewise linear function.

+  (b) prove that the number of pieces in the range of $g$ grows only polynomially with width but exponentially in depth.

+  (c) construct a "hard" function $g$ that has an exponential number of linear pieces, and that can be exactly computed by a deep network

+  (d) but, from part (b), we know that a significantly shallower network cannot simulate so many pieces, thus giving our separation.

+**Proof**{:.label #DepthSeparationProof}
   **_(COMPLETE)_.**
 {:.proof}